Application procedure for non-European (EEA) students

 Step 4: Final admittance

 The next step for you is to transfer the tuition fee.
-Your admittance becomes final when Van Hall Larenstein has received the tuition fee from you, your sponsor or your scholarship provider, and you have fulfilled all other remaining admittance conditions.
+Your admittance becomes final when Van Hall Larenstein has received the tuition fees and you have fulfilled all other remaining admittance conditions.
 You will receive the details of the university’s bank account in a separate email from May 1st.
-We prefer student pay by direct debit, you will be able to indicate in Studielink how you are going to pay.
-For students with a SEPA bank account, it is possible as well to pay in five terms.
-Please make sure you transfer the tuition fee before 30 August, but preferably sooner.

 Upon receipt of the payment of the tuition fee and the fee for VISA and health insurance, we will arrange your VISA and health insurance for you.